pmajor74/yolo_training_tools/README.md

 - Check console for errors

 **Device shows CPU instead of GPU**
+- Application will show CPU mode warning on startup if no GPU detected
-- Verify CUDA installation
+- Verify CUDA installation and driver compatibility
 - Check PyTorch GPU support: `python -c "import torch; print(torch.cuda.is_available())"`
-- Reinstall CUDA-enabled PyTorch
+- Reinstall CUDA-enabled PyTorch matching your CUDA version
+- Check Device Status Widget in the status bar for real-time information

 ### Performance Optimization

 **Slow Training:**
-1. Verify GPU is being used (check status bar)
+1. Verify GPU is being used (check Device Status Widget in status bar)
-2. Reduce image size or batch size
+2. Reduce batch size if getting memory errors (application auto-adjusts)
+3. Use training presets (Quick/Standard/Full) for appropriate duration
-3. Enable image caching
+4. Enable image caching for datasets under 10GB
-4. Use SSD for dataset storage
+5. Use SSD for dataset storage
+6. Configure worker threads in Options dialog

 **Slow Inference:**
-1. Use GPU if available
+1. Use GPU if available (status shown in Device Status Widget)
-2. Reduce image size
+2. Reduce image size in processing settings
-3. Process fewer images at once
+3. Process fewer images at once in batch operations
-4. Use lighter model (yolov8n)
+4. Use lighter model (yolov8n) for faster inference
+5. Adjust worker thread count in Options dialog

 ## 📊 Understanding Metrics